-29 RETIREMENT BENEFITS SCHEMES
+30 RETIREMENT BENEFITS SCHEMES

 The Group operates a Mandatory Provident Fund Scheme under the Hong Kong Mandatory Provident Fund Schemes Ordinance for all qualifying employees in Hong Kong under the jurisdiction of the Hong Kong Employment Ordinance.
 Under the scheme, the employer and its employees are each required to make contributions to the scheme at 5% of the employees' relevant income, subject to a cap of monthly relevant income of \$30,000 and thereafter contributions are voluntary.
 Contributions to the scheme vest immediately.
 The assets of the scheme are held separately from those of the Group, in funds under the control of trustees.
+As at 31 December 2021, there were no forfeited contributions arising from employees leaving the Mandatory Provident Fund Scheme (2020: Nil) which may be used by the Group to reduce the contribution payable.